 Healthcare teams are leveraging automated communications to help tackle several new problems related to the spread of COVID-19.
 This includes broadcasting general health and safety related messages to patients and sending high-risk patients surveys to digitize health screenings.
 It also involves automating communications about appointment cancellations, reschedules and patient recalls — something that has become an urgent undertaking now that both patients and providers are converting many in-person appointments to telehealth virtual visits, and beginning to resume in-office visits.

 On the Luma Health platform, alone, healthcare providers increased patient communications 37 times over, broadcasting more than a million messages to patients between January 1 and April 5, 2020.

-The infographic below offers a look at some of the numbers behind evolving healthcare communication trends.
+The infographic below offers a look at some of the numbers behind evolving healthcare delivery and communication trends.
 It showcases a few key findings Luma Health uncovered after analyzing roughly 5.7 million patient data interactions on our platform that 300,000 healthcare professionals use to connect with 12 million patients.

 For a more in-depth look at the data trends in this infographic and others that have emerged since the COVID-19 pandemic hit the U.S., check out Luma Health’s full report: Covid-19 Ushers in Patient-First Care Model.

 We continue to wish you good health and safety during this tumultuous time.